MIC-DKFZ/nnDetection/README.md

 </div>

 ## Adding New Data sets
-nnDetection relies on a standardized input format which is very similar to the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) format and allows easy integration of new data sets.
+nnDetection relies on a standardized input format which is very similar to [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) and allows easy integration of new data sets.
 More details about the format can be found below.

 ### Folders
-All data sets should reside inside `Task[Number]_[Name]` folder inside the specified detection data folder (et the path to this folder with the `det_data` environment flag).
+All data sets should reside inside `Task[Number]_[Name]` folders inside the specified detection data folder (the path to this folder can be set via the `det_data` environment flag).
 To avoid conflicts with our provided pretrained models we recommend to use task numbers starting from 100.
-An overview is provided below ([Name] symbolise folder, `-` symbolise files, indents refer to substructures)
+An overview is provided below ([Name] symbolise folders, `-` symbolise files, indents refer to substructures)

 ```text
 ${det_data}